dgerabagi/data-curation-environment/flattened_repo.md

 <file path="src/backend/services/file-operation.service.ts">
 // src/backend/services/file-operation.service.ts
-// Updated on: C12 (Add logic for ignoring files for auto-add) import * as vscode from "vscode";
+// Updated on: C13 (Add handlers for README and Changelog) import * as vscode from "vscode";
 import * as path from "path";
 import { ServerPostMessageManager } from "@/common/ipc/server-ipc";